 Utility allowance: The utility allowance for each assisted person residing in a group home is the pro-rata portion of the utility allowance for the group home unit size.

 Housing quality standards: Sec.
-982.614
+982.614 (Will convert to NSPIRE effective October 1, 2025)

-Compliance with HQS: The HA may not give approval to reside in a group home unless the unit, including the portion of the unit available for use by the assisted person under the lease, meets the housing quality standards.
+Compliance with HQS/NSPIRE: The HA may not give approval to reside in a group home unless the unit, including the portion of the unit available for use by the assisted person under the lease, meets the housing quality/NSPIRE standards.